SWehara/Smart-Budget/README.md

 - Add and manage monthly budget categories
 - Set category limits manually
 - Real-time update of ‘Spent’ based on expenses
-- Warnings when limits are exceeded or nearly reached (Highliting the row)
+- Warnings when limits are exceeded or nearly reached (Highliting the row yellow when spendings near to budget, Highliting the row red when user exceeds the budget)
 - Pie chart visualization using OxyPlot

 5. Expenses